Covid-19 restrictions on Church Gatherings

 Thank you all for being so patient and gracious in bearing with the leadership team, supporting them, praying for them and respecting that they have been working hard to see us re-open safely as soon as possible.
 Your understanding has been truly appreciated.

-I am pleased to say that that day is here.
-We reopened for small groups on Monday 27th July and hope to be able to re-open our doors on a Sunday morning 2nd August 2020.
-However, what we are able to provide at that time will be significantly different to anything we have had before.
+I am pleased to say that we have reopened for small groups and Sunday morning gatherings.
+However, what we are able to provide at this time will be significantly different to anything we have had before.

 Regarding small groups.

 For the sake of maintaining compliance with Covid-19 regulations we have clarified small groups as 12 people of less including the group leader.
 If a group leader wishes to hold the group meeting in the hall at MCBC they must contact one of the following:

 Janet Down; Terry Salter; Roy Shooter or Jonathan Bugg.

 These four are able to see if the hall is available and will then require the leader to be fully aware of the contents of the small group procedures.
 It is expected that these leaders will then ensure that all attendees to the small group meetings comply with what is asked of them to ensure everyone’s safety.

 Regarding Sunday morning gatherings.

 As many people will still not be able to come to MCBC for legitimate health or other reasons and we have been reaching a high number of people with our live streams, we will continue to live stream.
 The technology to live stream from the church building to the quality that we have been (or ideally even better) is not in place at present and so the Sunday gatherings at MCBC will for the short term be a live stream projected onto the big screen.

 Covid-19 regulations mean that there must be no congregational singing, and social distancing of 2m will have to be maintained.
 This means that although we will most Sundays be live streaming music, attendees at MCBC are not permitted to sing along.